gabecampb/piculet/README.md

 This is the public release of an old project of mine, that I worked on from Sept 2018 to Jan 2023.

-The repo contains the assembler and the VM.
+Along with the specification, this repo contains the assembler and the VM.
 I have also made a programming language along with graphics API libraries and other things, but it is hidden for now as I am using it to develop an OS on my new ISA.
 Piculet is more of bytecode than an ISA, and it's not a very good one either.
 Nonetheless, it is my most impressive (nearly) complete project.

 ## About This Release